PulsedLight3D/LIDARLite_Basics/README.md

 - **LIDARLite_I2C_Library_GetDistance_ContinuousRead**: Demonstrates taking a distance reading using the 'Arduino I2C Master Library' from DSS Circuits (a more sophisticated I2C library than the default Wire library)
 - **LIDARLite_PWM_GetDistance_ContinuousRead**: Demonstrates taking a distance reading using Pulse-Width Modulation (PWM), does not require/use I2C

+## /Lynxmotion BotBoarduino
+Example using the Wire library and based on the Servo library example "Sweep" example and the Pulsed Light 3D examples.

+This examples uses the Wire library.

 ## RaspberryPi (also ODROID C1)
 - **lidarLite** - RaspberryPi (or ODROID C1) interface to lidarLite using the Wiring library.
 See [https://github.com/answer17/lidarLite](https://github.com/answer17/lidarLite)